nikkeijin/WordPress/deploy/README.md

 define('DB_PASSWORD', 'password_here');
 ```

-2. Export your database from your existing host
+2. Export your database from your localhost

-3. Create a MySQL database on your new host
+3. Create a MySQL database on your host

-4. Import your saved database into your new host
+4. Import your saved database into your host

 5. Update your MySQL database